odus-ex/react-isomorphic-toolchain/README.md

 # react-isomorphic-toolchain

-A toolchain for generating bolierplate code for isomorphic React SPAs.
+A toolchain for generating bolierplate code for SEO optimized React SPAs.

-## Isomorphisim
+## SEO Optimizations

-Isomorphism is JS/TS code ability to run on client-side as well as server-side, meaning server is as capable as client in rendering the HTML and executing JS with it.
-It is a design pattern which enforces using JS/TS code which is not heavily dependent on the environemnt its running in.

 ## Use-case